ThePickleGawd/geometry-dash-ai/README.md

-# geometry-dash-ai
+# Reinforcement Learnning for Geometry Dash

-Reinforcement Learning for Geometry Dash
+Final Project for CS 190A: Machine Learning.